 When the Israelite army went up to defeat the town, they were chased back to their camp with many people losing their lives in the process.

-As the story unfolds, God tells Joshua, the Israelite leader that the defeat was because of stealing and lying in the camp.
-As the questions begin, it comes down to Achan who had stolen some items from Jericho when they had been explicitly told not to take anything.
-He had buried the robe and gold under the floor of his tent.
+As the story unfolded, God told Joshua, the Israelite leader that the defeat was because of stealing and lying in the camp.
+As the questions began, it cames down to Achan who had stolen some items from Jericho when they had been explicitly told not to take anything.
+He had buried a robe and some gold under the floor of his tent.

 As a result of the lies and deception, many people died in the fight with the city of Ai and then Achan and his family were stoned to death.